How to Write a Literature Review

 - At the time of writing the literature review section, you should also review your abstract.

-- Making notes of key arguments can be helpful in writing the literature review section of the research paper.
+- Making notes of key arguments can help write the literature review section of the research paper.

 The conclusion part of the literature review mainly includes a summary of the main points.